Candice Simone Petty, Esq.

-Candice is on the Board of Directors for the California Bar Foundation, whose mission it is to promote diversity in the legal profession and create a better and more equitable legal system for all Californians.
-In this role, Candice has worked hard to ensure that substantial financial grants are provided for ex-prisoner re-entry programs.
+Candice recently completed her term on the Board of Directors for the California Bar Foundation, whose mission it is to promote diversity in the legal profession and create a better and more equitable legal system for all Californians.
+In this role, Candice worked hard to ensure that substantial financial grants were provided for ex-prisoner re-entry programs.
 She is also the past President of Black Women Lawyers Association of Northern California, serving two consecutive terms.

 Born and raised in Oakland, California by progressive parents, Candice has always been actively involved in her community.
 She is the Chair of the Advisory Board of the Mural Music & Arts Project, a Silicon Valley based non-profit targeting under-served communities by promoting youth development through the arts.
 Candice’s past Board involvements include being the Chair of the Board of Directors for Digital Media Instructional Technology Services, Inc. (DMITS), a non-profit that develops programs for building social, computer and academic skills among under-served LGBT youth, at-risk youth, veterans and seniors, as well as the Board of Directors for Next Step Learning Center, an adult literacy program serving older youth and adults in Oakland.